-The Company and other Nomura Group entities are responding to requests from governmental authorities in relation to swap trading related to bond issuances.
+The Company and other Nomura Group entities are responding to requests from governmental authorities in relation to swap trading related to bond issuances, as well as the use of non-Nomura approved messaging platforms for business communications.
 On 1 February 2021, the U.S. Commodity Futures Trading Commission filed a civil enforcement action against a Nomura employee and charged him with violating the anti-fraud, price manipulation and false statements provisions of the Commodity Exchange Act in relation to a 2015 interest rate swap transaction.